What Is A Links Golf Course?

 Famous UK And Ireland Links Courses

-There are dozens of links courses across the United Kingdom and Ireland, but there are one or two venues that are so famous even non-golfers will be aware of them.
+There are dozens of links golf courses across the United Kingdom and Ireland, but there are one or two venues that are so famous even non-golfers will be aware of them.
 Places such as Royal Troon, St Andrew’s, Tralee, Royal Lytham St Annes, Portrush, Muirfield and Turnberry are all synonymous with the game and hold a place close to any golfers heart thanks largely to the wonderful tournaments that have been played there over the years.

 Playing A Round